monarch-initiative/monarch-legacy/README.md

 ### Updated front-end modules

 Monarch now uses up-to-date NPM modules to provide common libraries such as jQuery, Mustache, D3, and more.
 Previously, these libraries were duplicated into the Monarch code base and were very out of date with respect to the NPM-available versions.
-This change required the adoption of `require.js`, a JS library that manages module dependencies in the browser.
-See [Non-bundled use of `require.js`](#non-bundled-use-of-requirejs) in this document for more details.
-Note that require.js is only used in the non-bundled mode.

 ### Improved UI Tooling and Bundling